AdobeDocs/workfront.en/help/quicksilver/maestro/architecture-and-fields/example-connect-record-types-and-records.md

 ---
 title: Example of connecting record types and records
-description: This article describes an example of how to create a connection between an Adobe Maestro record type and a Workfront project object type. it also describes how you can connect a Maestro record with to an individual project.
+description: This article describes an example of how to create a connection between an Adobe Maestro record type and a Workfront project object type.
+It also describes how you can connect a Maestro record with to an individual project.
 hidefromtoc: yes
 hide: yes
 ---